PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/hooks.md

 The `useIsAuthenticated` hook returns a boolean indicating whether or not an account is signed in.
 It optionally accepts an `accountIdentifier` object you can provide if you need to know whether or not a specific account is signed in.

 ### Determine if any account is currently signed in

+The following snippet uses the `useIsAuthenticated` hook from the `@azure/msal-react` package.
+The component then conditionally renders a message based on whether a user is signed in or not.

 ```javascript
 import React from 'react';